kool-dev/kool/docs/2-Presets/Wordpress.md

 ### Start from Scratch

-If you want to create a project from scratch, just go to the directory you wanna have the new Wordpress install and run:
+If you want to create a project from scratch, just go to the directory in which you want to install a new WordPress project and run:

 ```bash
 $ kool preset wordpress
 $ kool start
 ```

-Upon first start, if the current working directory is not an existing Wordpress source code, it will create it for you.
+Upon first start, if the current working directory is not an existing WordPress source code, it will create it for you.

 ### Start with existing project